 A Blood Flow Issue

 If a dog has cold feet, it can be indicative of a blood flow problem to the legs.
 Generally, if this is the case, the affected dog will show other signs of trouble.
-A dog who has a blood flow problem may have a problem with his lymphatic system or heart.
+A dog who has a blood flow problem may have a problem with his lymphatic system or possibly, the heart.

 Cold Paws and Frostbite

 Frostbite in dogs mostly affects the ear tips, the tail, the scrotum and the toes.
 When a dog’s toes are affected by frostbite, they may appear pale or grayish and will feel cold and hard to the touch.
-As the toes thaw, they may turn reddish.
+As the toes thaw, they may eventually turn reddish.

-In case of frostbite of a dog’s toes, according to Pet Education, it’s important to warm them up using warm water (around 104-108 degrees), never hot as that would cause further damage.
+In case of frostbite of a dog’s toes, according to Pet Education, it’s important to warm them up using warm water (around 104-108 degrees), never hot, as that would cause further damage.
 Rubbing or massaging the area may cause more trouble than good.
 Follow up with your vet.